 Current Congress Logo Analysis

-Analyzing the current Congress Party logo involves dissecting its design elements, symbolism, and historical context.
+Analyzing the Current Congress Logo involves dissecting its design elements, symbolism, and historical context.

 The current logo of the Congress Party comprises a tricolor encircled by a ring, with a prominent hand symbol featuring three distinct lines: the lifeline, headline, and heart line, as observed in palmistry.